The Foodlink Career Fellowship’s Class of 2020 had an unorthodox path to graduation day, but the celebration was sweet nonetheless.

 FACEBOOK ALBUM: Check out photos from the ceremony

-Javia Hart, Tyeashsa Hendrix, Wayne Lucas, Jimmy Stiner and Brandi Williams were the stars of the day, which began with a long procession from the Foodlink Community Kitchen, through the warehouse, past cubicles and applauding Foodlink staff, and into the second-floor conference room, where an audience of family members, supporters and other Foodlink staff awaited them on the big screen via Zoom.
+Javia Hart, Tyeasha Hendrix, Wayne Lucas, Jimmy Stiner and Brandi Williams were the stars of the day, which began with a long procession from the Foodlink Community Kitchen, through the warehouse, past cubicles and applauding Foodlink staff, and into the second-floor conference room, where an audience of family members, supporters and other Foodlink staff awaited them on the big screen via Zoom.